WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

     - Incorrect.
 The *depth buffer* requires a substantial about of memory.

-  - It is really, really fast because it only processes surfaces that are visible.
+  - It is super fast because it only processes surfaces that are visible.

     - Incorrect.
 Every pixel of every surface must be rendered even though many of them may never change the *color buffer*.